imarsman/iptools/README.md

 This utility currently does three things.
 It splits a subnet into networks and into networks by a differing subnet size, it splits a subnet into a set of ranges for its networks, and it gives summary information for a subnet.

+It is likely that there are errors in my code, mostly tied to the fact that this project is my way of learning about subnetting.
+One thing I'd like to do is try IP6 subnetting.

 Subnet divisions split into non-default sized networks

 ```